rishikesanr/Sports-Prediction-Analytics/README.md

 conda --version
 ```

 -- Absolute must for Reddit scrapping: .env to be created for API credentials (Reddit,.etc).
-Check docs for more information!
+Check docs for more information!<br>
+(In case, you are having difficulties creating a Reddit API credential, please reach out to me so I can give you my .env credetials for testing) <br>

 ```
 USER_AGENT=Mozilla/5.0
 CLIENT_ID=***********